grmkris/opensource-orchestra/gift-pyusd/README.md

 ### MultiGift (allocate donations to multiple artists + mint one SBT)

-In this mode, the contract owner allocates a total PYUSD donation across multiple registered artists in a single transaction using `allocateDonation()`.
-No per-artist SBT is minted.
-Instead, you mint a single receipt SBT via `MultiGiftSBT` to record the split.
+Allocate a total PYUSD amount across multiple registered artists in one transaction and mint a single receipt SBT.
+The script now accepts CLI arguments directly (no JSON config needed).

 Prerequisites:
 - `GIFT_PYUSD` is deployed and artists are registered.
 - `MULTI_GIFT_SBT` is deployed (see below) and exported in your `.env`.
-- `MULTI_GIFT_CONFIG` points to a JSON file describing `artistIds`, a single `total` amount (6 decimals), and `title`.
-- You must run the script from the GiftPYUSD owner account.
+- Use 6 decimals for PYUSD values.

 1) Deploy the MultiGiftSBT contract:
 ```bash